CrabroATL/Plant-Database/readme.md

 Using quicktest.py known locations of counties in a selected image can be verfied to have been read correctly.
 Programs generacheck.py and family_check.py were used to find errors in the OCR that needed to be fixed with the edgecase cleaner.

+Future go tests will be implemented later.

 ### Integration Tests

 No integration tests were run.

 ## Deployment

-The app is run on local port 3000 and accessed through a web browser.
-Future versions may be hosted on a webserver.
+The app is run on local port 8080 and accessed through a web browser.
+Future versions target being hosted on a webserver.

 ## Technology Stack